MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

 ## General guidelines for installing the add-on UX package for new users

 - If you're installing Intelligent Order Management first, you should install the dual-write solution before you import the UX package solution.
-- If you're installing the dual-write solution first, the UX package solution will be imported as part of the installation.
+- If you're installing the dual-write solution first, the UX package solution is imported as part of the installation.
 You can then install Intelligent Order Management.

 ## Initial synchronization of prerequisite tables

 After all the preceding prerequisites have been met, you must sync the reference data between Supply Chain Management and Dataverse before you can create new transfer orders and work with existing transfer orders.
-You will use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.
+You use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.

-In the dual-write synchronization settings, you will see the prerequisite tables for both the **Transfer Order Headers** table map and the **Transfer Order Products** table map.
+In the dual-write synchronization settings, you see the prerequisite tables for both the **Transfer Order Headers** table map and the **Transfer Order Products** table map.

 The following tables must be synced for the **Transfer Order Header** table map: